Jason Williams (basketball, born 1975): BIG3 career

-On February 1, 2017, it was announced that Willams would be playing in the 3-on-3 basketball league BIG3, on the 3 Headed Monsters with former teammate Rashard Lewis.
+On February 1, 2017, it was announced that Williams would be playing in the 3-on-3 basketball league BIG3, on the 3 Headed Monsters with former teammate Rashard Lewis.
 In his debut he injured his knee, and missed the remainder of the BIG3 season as a result.

 Player profile

 Early in his career, Williams built a reputation for an unorthodox "street" style of play.
 He became a regular on SportsCenter for his spectacular passes and dazzling assists.
 He regularly attempted, and mostly completed, passes such as behind-the back, no-look and half-court.
 Popular user-generated Internet-video sites contain many "home-made" highlight videos dedicated solely to Williams' highlights.
 He was also known for taking spectacular three-point shots that drove home audiences wild.
-With his risky play, he was turnover-prone at times: in his second and fourth years, he peaked at over 3.5 per game.
+His risky play led to turnovers: more than 3.5 per game in his second and fourth years.
 His playing style led Williams to be benched during crucial periods of some games.
 For example, in the 2000 NBA Playoffs, Williams sat out most of the fourth quarter in all five games against the Los Angeles Lakers.

-In his later years with Memphis and Miami, he significantly tamed his extravagant playing style and consistently achieved one of the highest assists per turnover ratios in the NBA.
-Throughout his entire career, Williams continued to be known for his assists and for his creativity.
+In his later years with Memphis and Miami, he tamed his extravagant playing style, achieving one of the highest assists per turnover ratios in the NBA.

 In the Rookie Challenge of the NBA All-Star Weekend in 2000, in a counter-attack, Williams made a no-look, behind-the-back pass off the elbow on a full sprint to Raef LaFrentz.
 "I did it so you all wouldn't ask me to ever do it again", Williams said.